Exactlywb/HashTable/README.md

 ### Inference

-After all the steps taken, we reduced the program execution time from ~1.678s to ~0.200s (88% or in 8 times)!
+After all the steps taken, we reduced the program execution time from ~1.678s to ~0.200s (88% or in 8 times) with O2!
 Ded's coefficient Dede = 1000 * 8 / 4 = 2000.
 An interesting fact: this is the salary per second that awaits a person who writes a good readme.

 ## Conclusion